-\textbf{The reply's stance toward counter-speech, RQ3}.
-The open interaction conversation data has the distinct feature of enabling the broader public (many users) to engage with the post compared to closed interaction conversations in which the dialogue is exclusively between two users (such as on GPT and chat platforms).
-We use open (single-turn) interaction conversation data to examine the following replies' stances toward counter speech.
-In contrast to previous studies, such as ~\citep{Mathew2019-or}, which considered the presence of a reply and likes on a post as indicative of counter-speech support, our study implements the nuance of assessing what in counter-speech makes it likely to receive support by focusing on the persuasion mode.
-Figure~\ref{fig:sanky} illustrates the conversation flow between hate- and counter-speech, as well as the stance of the replies the counter-speech receives.
-The general tendency is for counter-speech to receive replies with stances against it (about 56\% of replies).
-The supportive replies tend to add context to further justify the counterpoint (22.5\%).
-Most of the against replies (43\%) do not directly attack the counter-speech; instead, they express a rejection of the counterpoint.
-We examine the distribution of support and rebuttal stances by persuasion mode in figure~\ref{fig:heatmap}.
-There is a noticeable tendency for replies to support counter-speech that uses the reason persuasion mode (50.4\%), compared to 74\% of replies expressing stances against the counter-speech.
-The replies to counter-speech that used the emotion persuasion mode were 40.7\% against, and 37.7\% in support.
+The open interaction conversation data has the distinct feature of enabling the broader public (many users) to engage with the post compared to closed interaction conversations in which the dialog is exclusively between two users (such as on GPT and chat platforms).
+We use open interaction conversation data to examine the stance of the replies to counterspeech.
+In contrast to previous studies, such as ~\citep{Mathew2019-or}, which considered the presence of replies and likes on a post as indicative of support to the counterspeech, our study implemented the nuance of assessing the element in counterspeech that makes it likely to receive support by focusing on the persuasion mode.
+Figure ~\ref{fig:sanky} illustrates the conversation flow between hate speech and counterspeech, as well as the stance of the replies received by the counterspeech.
+The general trend observed is that counterspeech receives replies that are against it (about 56\%).
+Moreover, supportive replies tend to add context to further justify the counterpoint (22.5\%).
+Most of the opposing replies (43\%) do not directly attack the counterspeech; instead, they reject the counterpoint.
+We examined the distribution of supportive and opposing stances using the persuasion mode and present this in Figure~\ref{fig:heatmap}.
+There is a noticeable tendency for replies to support counterspeech that uses the reason persuasion mode (50.4\%), and replies against the counterspeech are at 74\%.
+Replies that use the emotion persuasion mode and are opposed to the counterspeech are at 40.7\%, and those that use the same persuasion mode and are supportive of the counterspeech are at 37.7\%.